dodona-edu/lit-state/README.md

 It is designed to be easy to use, with great typescript support and minimal boilerplate code.

+This package has been in active use in production at [Dodona](https://dodona.be), with thousands of users daily, since early 2023.

 ## Getting started
 Install the package via npm or yarn:
 ```bash